isportistics/fullstack-challenge/readme.md

 ## Questions?

-Send your questions directly to dev@cubo.network or opening a issue.
+Send your questions directly to mauricio@isportistics.com or opening an issue.